Skip to main content

 • Detox: The initial stage of treatment involves safely managing withdrawal symptoms under medical supervision to rid the body of drugs or alcohol.

-• Outpatient Rehab Program: Outpatient rehab allows individuals to receive treatment while living at home, attending therapy sessions and support groups part-time.
+• Outpatient Rehab Program: Outpatient rehab allows individuals to receive treatment while living at home, attending therapy sessions, and support groups part-time.

 • Intensive Outpatient Program (IOP): IOP offers a higher level of care than traditional outpatient, with more frequent therapy sessions and support group meetings to provide comprehensive treatment while allowing flexibility for work or family obligations.